Kavisha4/Sahaj_Backend_APIs/README.md

 3. Throughput of the application - 460
 4. Implementation of aggregation functionality - 240
 -------
-#### FAQ
-1. Do not run a development webserver with watch enabled in your app.
-Your tests will fail.
-2. If your greeting end point test is not passing, please check the output you produce.
-It needs to be exactly what is requested.
-3. When in doubt, please check the Github Actions logs for details
-4. Logs for the performance tests will not be shared

 ## Data to be stored
 ```